 5. Swaying or Slow Dancing

 I recommend all my birth doula clients in active labor to stand upright and rock or sway from side to side.
 This is a great position to get into once you’re tired of walking.
 It’s also great if your contractions get closer together and you find walking difficult.
-It’ll be easier to stay in one place and rock your hips or sway because motion can help reduce your labor duration.22 Place your arms around your belly and sway from side to side.
+It’ll be easier to stay in one place and rock your hips or sway, as motion can help reduce labor duration.22 Place your arms around your belly and sway from side to side.

 You can also lean on your partner for support (literally) as you rock and sway, almost like you’re slow dancing together during contractions.
 Wrap your arms around your partner’s neck or waist as you sway back and forth.13 This can help both you and baby by easing pressure on the pelvic area and encouraging the baby to move into the correct position in the pelvis.13,17,20 Feeling your partner’s love and support can also increase and ease the contractions because it raises your oxytocin.21